hu19891110/gitlab-development-kit/README.md

 ### Update GitLab EE

-If you are developing on GitLab EE, you can update GitLab EE and its gitlab-shell
+If you are developing on GitLab EE, first make sure that `foreman` for postgres is running (needed for db migration) and then run:
-with:

 ```bash
 make ee/update
 ```

-This will update both GitLab CE and `gitlab-shell` and run any possible migrations.
-You can also update them separately by running `make ce/gitlab-update` and `make ce/gitlab-shell-update` respectively.
+This will update both GitLab EE and `gitlab-shell` and run any possible migrations.
+You can also update them separately by running `make ee/gitlab-update` and `make ee/gitlab-shell-update` respectively.

 ### Update gitlab-workhorse